 Average vendor security rating

 The threat landscape within a corporation reaches beyond its borders, and your security performance must also reflect the same.
-This means vendor risk management and integration of third parties are essential elements of security operations and risk exposure data.
+This means vendor risk management and integration of third parties are essential elements of security operations and risk management of exposure data.

 Security threats enable quick access to a list of vendor average scores and the number of suppliers that are ranked the highest in their respective markets.

 Traditional vendor management practices consist of capturing the vendor security rating at one time and updating it periodically.
-As security professionals, you’ll be able to greatly reduce vendor risk through continuous monitoring of vendor risk profiles.
+As security professionals, you’ll be able to greatly reduce vendor risk and business, through continuous monitoring of vendor risk profiles.

 First Party Security rating